 Haru, Teo, and The Duke all but vanish during the "field trip with Zuko" episodes until they can be conveniently Put on a Bus in "The Southern Raiders".

 Significant if only for a few characters, but what Katara did in The Southern Raiders was never followed up on.
 We don't see much of a reaction from Sokka, and none whatsoever from Hakoda.
 The last mention of Kya is when Hakoda says that she'd be proud of her children, and Katara getting teary-eyed and touching her necklace.
 Granted the finale had other things to deal with, but perhaps the wider context could have been dealt with better.
 Yes, Kya's death was a major part of Katara's Character Development specifically, but as Sokka admits to Toph, it (understandably) messed up their family.

 Towards the end of Season 2, Guru Pathik moves into one of the old Air Nomad temples, and he tries to help Aang control the Avatar State, but Aang leaves without mastering the final chakra for the Avatar State.
 He's only referenced once in Season 3, and it's questionable as to whether or not it's a "real" reference as Aang was hallucinating due to sleep deprivation at the time.

-Xin Fu and Yu's fates are left unexplored, suggesting they eventually died in the cage Toph left them in the metal cage they used to trap her.
+Xin Fu and Yu's fates are left unexplored after Toph left them in the metal cage they used to trap her.